-Dial 2662 and when the announcement has finished dial 21.
-Wait to hear the number being read back, then the device will reboot itself.
+Dial 2662, enter the pin 1234, and when the announcement has finished dial 21.
+Wait to hear the number being read back, then reboot the device wwhen prompted.

 Repeat the process with the second MP, but dial 22 and wait for it to reboot.